top of page

 Kymmya Starr’s drag life was a surprise to her family.

-“My family found that I did drag, actually, when I was in my first pageant,” she said.
+“My family found out I did drag, actually, when I was in my first pageant,” she said.
 “My mom wasn't mad because my mom was super accepting.
 She was one of my biggest cheerleaders.”

 For those who do not find support within their biological families, “drag families” step in.